 Purple Is Happiness or Love

 A mood ring turns purple usually when you’re going through intense feelings.
 However, these intense feelings are usually on the good side.
-Purple color on a mood ring depicts happiness, love, passion, or romance.
+The purple color on a mood ring depicts happiness, love, passion, or romance.

 But anyway, since a mood ring itself is not so reliable, you don’t really need to stress about what it says!